lancelote/banneret/README.rst

     bnrt archive -p hello     # to zip project named "hello" in PycharmProjects bnrt archive -t /opt      # to zip current folder and send it to /opt

+    bnrt docker               # to remove all containers, images and volumes bnrt docker -i            # to remove all docker images

     bnrt -v <command>         # verbose output for debugging bnrt --version            # script version